OTonGitHub/IATC-WebAPI/README.md

   - User Secrets & Custom .JSON files (you can add files in IConfigurationBuilder)
 - It seems changes to the appsettings.json file are reflected instantly in the app, might even auto restart web server gracefully
-- There already is an extension that allows managing user secrets in VSCode, Code is taken from here
+- There already is an extension that allows managing user secrets in VSCode, code is taken from here
   > https://github.com/AdrianWilczynski/UserSecrets/blob/master/src/secretsJson.ts#L5

 ```